Empowering kindergarten through grade five teachers to improve student literacy through evidence-based professional learning

 - Cohort/Phase 2 - Fall 2023 – Spring 2025

 - Cohort/Phase 3 - Fall 2024 – Spring 2026

 Phase 2 of LETRS Professional Learning through the Kentucky Reading Academies

-Registration for the second cohort of the Kentucky Reading Academies will be open through August 31, 2023.
+Registration for the second cohort of the Kentucky Reading Academies is now closed.